Macrometacorp/docs/docs/cep/query-guide/query.md

 ### Value

-Values are typed data, that can be manipulated, transferred and stored.
-Values can be referred by the attributes defined in definitions such as streams, and tables.
+Values are typed data that can be manipulated, transferred, and stored.
+Values can be referred to by the attributes defined in definitions such as streams and tables.

 Stream supports values of type `STRING`, `INT` (Integer), `LONG`, `DOUBLE`, `FLOAT`, `BOOL` (Boolean), and `OBJECT`.